exajobs/computer-vision-collection/README.md

 > Welcome To The World of Computer Vision Collection ®.
 A collection of awesome software, libraries, documents, books, resources and cool stuff about Computer Vision.
 > Thanks to our daily readers and contributoprs.
 The goal is to build a categorized community-driven collection of very well-known resources.
 Sharing, suggestions and contributions are always welcome!

+### What is Computer Vision?

+[Computer vision](https://www.ibm.com/topics/computer-vision) is a field of artificial intelligence (AI) that enables computers and systems to derive meaningful information from digital images, videos and other visual inputs — and take actions or make recommendations based on that information.
+If AI enables computers to think, computer vision enables them to see, observe and understand.

 ## Table of Contents

  - [Awesome Lists](#awesome-lists)